 These mushrooms have played a crucial role in the spiritual and cultural practices of these communities for centuries, and they continue to do so today.

-As the world becomes increasingly interconnected and globalized, it is important to preserve and honor the rich cultural heritage of these indigenous groups and their unique relationship with hallucinogenic mushrooms.
+As the world becomes increasingly interconnected and globalized, it is important to preserve and honor the rich cultural heritage of these indigenous groups, their folklore, and their unique relationship with hallucinogenic mushrooms.

 Magic mushrooms have played a role in the spiritual, psychological and mental health of people for millennia.
 Read the full article...